thung01/Final-Year-Project/README.md

 3. Click the Python Interpreter tab within your project tab.
 4. Click the small + symbol to add a new library to the project.

-**Important Notice**
+# Important Notice
-If you use the code in this project, you might need to change the read csv file manually.
+If you use the code in this project, you might need to change the link for the read csv file manually.
+It involved in every page file in application folder and the final.ipynb.